slime73/love-appimage-source/README.md

 Build
 -----

+You may want to grab all dependencies required by SDL, but **not** the SDL itself.

-Run `make`. `love-master.AppImage` (by default) will be generated.
+Afterwards, run `make`. `love-master.AppImage` (by default) will be generated.
 See the Makefile script for various tweakable variables.

 License
 -----